Expensify/Style-Guides/php.md

 **[⬆ back to top](#table-of-contents)**

-### Nullable Method Return Values
+### Multiple Method Return Types

-When defining method signatures, you SHOULD prefer non-nullable return values, especially for scalar types.
+When defining method signatures, you SHOULD prefer a single return type over multiple return types.
+This includes prefering non-nullable types to nullable types.
 If the value your method expects to return is not found, you SHOULD return the "zero value" for the type (e.g. `0`, `''`, `[]`) instead of `null`.

+This is because if you return more than one type of data, then you need to add checks to exclude one type of data before passing the return value to methods that do not support both types.
+For example, if you return `int|string`, then you need to add an `if (is_int($value))` or `if (is_string($value))` to the caller before passing `$value` to another method.

-There are a couple of exceptions ot this:
+There are a few notable exceptions to this:

-* If you are modifying an existing method, you MAY keep a nullable return value if the caller checks the return value with `is_null()` and for some reason that cannot be changed to `empty()` or `!$value`.
+* If you are modifying an existing method, you MAY keep a nullable or complex return type if the caller checks the return value and that code cannot be easily changed. (i.e. You should avoid a large unrelated refactor just to change the return type of an existing method.)
-* You MAY use a nullable return value if the "zero value" for your return type is a valid return value.
+* You MAY use a nullable return type if the "zero value" for your return type is a valid return value.
+* You MAY use a nullable return type if your return type is an object and you cannot safely instantiate a "blank" object (e.g. for tests)

 For example: